 Can your social media accounts eliminate you from a nanny job?
 YES!
 Many families look at social media accounts.
-Most of the time, social media does not give cause for concern; however, it’s not uncommon to see wonderful nannies get rejected or dismissed from the applicant pool based on their social media.
+It’s not uncommon to see wonderful nannies get rejected or dismissed from the applicant pool based on their social media.

 We did more investigation to see just how common this was.
 Sourced from CareerBuilder, they say: